Zytronium/atlas-mobile-intro/README.md

 ---

-For the last couple weeks, I've been getting distracted and having to do 50-80% of the project in just 2 days, plus PR, yet I've still managed to keep my streak of all 100%s.
+For the last couple of weeks, I've been getting distracted and having to do 50-80% of the project in just 2 days, plus PR, yet I've still managed to keep my streak of all 100%s.
 If I can do 30-50% of a project in a single day under pressure while being so distracted that I don't even start until 5PM, I can do almost as